 Next, AI legal research is probably the most obvious way our teaching has already changed.
 I recently touched on some groundbreaking AI legal research programs in another post.
-Not only can these tools find cases better than humans, but they can continuously crawl through the data and keep lawyers updated with changes in the law.
+Not only can these tools find cases better than humans, but they can crawl through the data and keep lawyers updated.
 These programs are already giving attorneys a tactical advantage—at least, for those daring and patient enough to learn them.
 So what better way for us to support our students than to teach them how to use these tools, too?

-Or Judicata’s new tool, Clerk, which picks apart the cases and legal analysis in your brief and offers options to rewrite it all better.
+Or Judicata’s new tool, Clerk, which picks apart the cases and legal analysis in your brief and then tells you how to do it better.
 Here are a couple shots of this tool in action.
-First, the AI plucks out an argument from a brief and figures out what other cases might be better:
+First, the AI plucks out an argument from a brief and gives you some advice: